theonize/Currier/Doctrine/Bibliology/Narrative.md

 ## Theology

-How the biblical authors deal with God?
+How do the biblical authors deal with God?

+e.g. Anthropomorphic & Divine
+- There are many divine being but Yahweh is unique among them [as creator]